techidaily/site-win11-tips/source/_posts/mastering-multi-screen-setup-on-windows-11.md

 These serve similar purposes; however, they are slightly different.

  An HDMI cord carries both visual and auditory information from your desktop or laptop to the display device.
 Most modern monitors have an HDMI port on them which allows for easy connection to a computer.
-One of the nicest features that an HDMI port offers is the[ability to set up multiple monitors from a single HDMI port](https://www.makeuseof.com/how-set-up-multiple-monitors-single-laptop-hdmi-port/) .
+One of the nicest features that an HDMI port offers is the [ability to set up multiple monitors from a single HDMI port](https://www.makeuseof.com/how-set-up-multiple-monitors-single-laptop-hdmi-port/) .

  The next most common type of connection that you may see is a DVI connection.
 These connections are similar to HDMI connections, however they don’t carry audio, only video.
 That means that if you use a DVI connection to hook up your computer to a monitor, you will need a separate connector to carry audio.